whikloj/islandora_oai/README.txt

 This module provides an implementation the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) for Islandora fedora repository with a solr index.
 By implementing the islanodra_oa module, you can expose content (its metadata) as an OAI-PMH repository.
-It will then be accessible by OAI harvesters.
-For further OAI documentation, please see here: http://www.openarchives.org/OAI/openarchivesprotocol.html
+It will then be accessible by OAI harvesters For further OAI documentation, please see here: http://www.openarchives.org/OAI/openarchivesprotocol.html